Pacific tree frog: Green and brown color morphs

 A rare, recessive "blue morph" is known.
 One is housed at the Humboldt State University Natural History Museum in Arcata, California.
 This mutation might inhibit the xanthophores' ability to produce yellow pigments, thus the normally green frog (possibly of the color-unchanging type) appears blue.

 Homing

-Research was done on Pacific tree frogs to discover if they have homing instincts and what was their main source for knowing where their home was.
-To find the answer, these frogs were marked and moved 300 yards away from their pond.
+Research was conducted on Pacific tree frogs to determine whether or not they have homing instincts and what was their main source for knowing where their home was.
+Researchers marked the frogs and moved them 300 yards away from their pond.
 Several days later, the researchers did a recapture on the original pond in which 66.3% of the frogs were recaptured, indicating there was some source of homing instinct.
 This was made apparent again when 24 frogs were placed into a larger pond, and 20 of those frogs returned to their original pond.
-The frogs' movement patterns and olfactory, auditory, and kinesthetic senses could be explanations for the homing, but not a single factor was able to explain the results, indicating that these frogs might be using all or a combination of these factors for homing.
+The frogs' movement patterns and olfactory, auditory, and kinesthetic senses could be explanations for the homing, but no single factor was able to explain the results, indicating that these frogs might be using all or a combination of these factors for homing.